LieberInstitute/SPEAQeasy/README.md

 * **conf/sge_large.config**: see **sge.config**, this file is similar but should be configured to request heavier use of computational resources.

     + **Important**: this conf file is not used by default.
 It must be requested by using the `-profile sge_large` option of the nextflow command.

+* **conf/jhpce.config**: this file is designed for use at the JHPCE cluster, the SGE cluster on which some of the pipeline was developed.
+It specifies computational resources and cluster options intended for this environment; use sge.config or sge_large.config for settings that apply more generally to SGE clusters.

 ### Test run ###